 You will receive a 'Pass' or 'Refer' for your assessment.
-If you are referred, you can re-submit your assessment (see page 9).
+If you are referred, you can re-submit your assessment (see 'Resubmission if you have been referred).

 The marking criteria used by the examiner is shown in Table 3.
 These give the minimum standard that you must achieve in order for your assessment to receive a 'Pass' result.
 If any of the minimum criteria are not met then your assessment will receive a 'Refer' result.